-Table 11.
-Antiretroviral Options for Patients with Virologic Failure b When switching an ARV regimen in a patient with HIV/HBV coinfection, ARV drugs that are active against HBV should be continued as part of the new regimen.
+^b When switching an ARV regimen in a patient with HBV/HIV coinfection, ARV drugs that are active against HBV should be continued as part of the new regimen.
 Discontinuation of these drugs may lead to the reactivation of HBV, which may result in serious hepatocellular damage.

-c If other NRTI resistance mutations are present, use resistance test results to guide NRTI usage in the new regimen.
+^c If other NRTI resistance mutations are present, use resistance test results to guide NRTI usage in the new regimen.

-d Preliminary data from Botswana suggested that there is an increased risk of NTDs in infants born to those who were receiving DTG at the time of conception.
-Pregnancy testing should therefore be performed for those of childbearing potential prior to initiation of DTG.
-Please refer to the discussion at the beginning of this table for further recommendations.
+Data from an observational study in Botswana suggest that there is an increased risk of NTDs in infants born to individuals who were receiving DTG at the time of conception; however, the risk of these defects is still low.
+Please refer to the discussion in the text and in Table 6b before prescribing DTG in persons of childbearing potential.